 Grob Tutor over RAF College Cranwell

 Following the study, in September 2004, I was given what should have been my dream job, the one for which many of my previous appointments had prepared me.
-It was Officer Commanding No 1 Elementary Flying Training School, running the first stage of flying training for the Royal Navy, Army and RAF, and including my first love, the 14 University Air Squadrons.
+It was Officer Commanding No 1 Elementary Flying Training School, running all fourteen University Air Squadrons and the first stage of flying training for the Royal Navy, Army and RAF.
 But, yet another study had been done, and this one recommended taking much of the flying from the University Air Squadrons.
 I fundamentally disagreed with it, and my staff discredited much of its reasoning, especially the manpower and financial savings promised.
 But, in a move that would be familiar to anyone in public service, the study was implemented anyway.
 I felt unable to put a positive spin on the outcome; so, rather than be grumpy for the rest of my appointment, I retired early, leaving the RAF in October 2005.

 The family, January 2011

 Despite the low point of my eventual departure, the majority of my 32 years in the RAF were fantastic.
 I met and worked with some marvellous people, and got to see and do things I could never have dreamed of while growing up in Shropshire.
-Every one of the snapshots above hides a fund of stories and experiences that I hope to reveal as I write more volumes of memoir, and some of which I cover in my various talks.
+Every one of the snapshots above hides a fund of stories and experiences that I hope to reveal as I write more volumes of memoir.
 Others may have a different view, but my story is that I never sought promotion.
-I just jumped every hurdle put in front of me, and did every job to the best of my ability.
+I just jumped every hurdle in front of me and did every job to the best of my ability.
 Toward the end of my career, one of my bosses described me as a task-oriented workaholic.
 At the time, I dismissed the label, but he was probably right.
 And, of course, much of the task focus was to the detriment of my family.
 I spent many off-duty hours working, when I should have been with them.
 There is no doubt that I could not have achieved any of the foregoing without their support or, at least, forebearance.
 So thanks go, first, to my parents and younger brother, then to my wife and children, pictured above.
 I owe them everything.

 Into the West